The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Introduction and statement of results

 In this paper, we establish a link between the information on modular resonance encoded by non-constant special $\k$-cocycles on an arrangement $\A$, and $\g$-valued flat connections on $A(\A)\otimes \C$, for an arbitrary finite-dimensional complex Lie algebra $\g$.
 More precisely, we denote by $\HH^{\k}(\g) \subseteq \g^{\k}$ the subspace of vectors with zero sum of coordinates, and declare a vector in $\HH^{\k}(\g)$ to be regular if the span of its coordinates has dimension at least $2$.
 Inside the variety of flat connections, $\F (A(\A)\otimes \C, \g)$, the elements which do not come from Lie subalgebras of $\g$ of dimension at most $1$ are also called regular.

 In Proposition \ref{prop=liftev}, we associate to every special cocycle $\tau \in Z'_{\k}(\A)\setminus B_{\k}(\A)$ an embedding $\ev_{\tau}\colon \HH^{\k}(\g) \inj \F (A(\A)\otimes \C, \g)$ which preserves the regular parts.
 Building on recent work from \cite{DP, MPPS}, we then exploit this construction in two ways, for $\g=\sl_2 (\C)$.
 On one hand, as noted in Remark \ref{rem=lambdainv}, the construction gives the inverse of the map $\lambda_{\k}$ from Theorem \ref{teo=lambdaintro}\eqref{li1}.
-On the other hand, we use a version of this construction, involving a subarrangement of $\A$ as a second input, to arrive at the following result.
+On the other hand, we use a version of this construction, involving a subarrangement of $\A$ as a second input, to arrive at the following result, which is proved in Theorem \ref{thm=freg3}.

 \begin{theorem} Suppose that, for every subarrangement $\B \subseteq \A$, all essential components of $\RR_1(\B,\C)$ arise from nets on $\B$.
 Then

 where the union is taken over all $\B \subseteq \A$ and all non-constant special $\k$-cocycles $\tau\in Z'_{\k}(\B)\setminus B_{\k}(\B)$. \end{theorem}